-Early redemption: The Noteholders will not have a right to demand an early redemption of the Notes, except in case of occurrence of events of default in accordance with Clause 4.2.
+Early redemption: The Noteholders will not have a right to demand an early redemption of the Notes, except in case a Change of Control has or is anticipated to occur in accordance with Clause 3.2.12 "Early redemption at the option of Noteholders (put option)" and except of occurrence of events of default in accordance with Clause 4.2.
 "Event of default".